-Funds are available to help volunteer litter pickers taking part in the Great British Spring Clean in Wealden during the weekend of March 2-4.
+Funds are available to help volunteer litter pickers taking part in the Great British Spring Clean in Wealden which runs for a weekend from Friday, March 2, to Sunday, March 4.

 Litter picking equipment, refuse bags, and waste collection services, are being made available to groups, by Wealden Council, that register and add their event on the official Great British Spring Clean website.

 The offer comes as Wealden itself has been criticised for the build up of litter revealed on roads around Uckfield after grass cutting.

 Volunteer members of Brighter Uckfield have been tackling the A26 north of Uckfield which was left looking “very bad” after East Sussex County Council cut back verges without coordinating a litter pick with Wealden which is responsible for keeping the roads litter free.